2025 Santa Fe International Literary Festival FAQs

 What accommodations will be made for people with disabilities?

 Wheelchair seating areas will be provided for anyone with a wheelchair or needing extra assistance.
 Assisted listening will be provided via Wi-Fi, using your cell phone, or via body pack with an induction loop worn around the neck to receive the signal directly to your hearing aids, particularly in the case of older-model hearing aids.
 There will not be any closed captions on the screens.
+For detailed ticketing instructions, click here.

 Will authors sign only books purchased at the pop-up store, or may I bring my own copies?